 Engagement purpose: Proactive engagement supports our efforts to drive business resilience and manage risk.
 Collaborating and partnering with government is how Exxaro plays a role in finding solutions to socio-economic challenges and contributes to shaping government policies.

+Stakeholder: Government

-Stakeholder: Government Stakeholder expectations and issues The role of big business in solving broader societal issues Quality of relationship: $\star \star \star \star$ Responsible water management, minimising environmental impact and overcoming climate change issues Life after mining, job development, community upliftment\ Further reading TFR performance COVID-19 response support\ B-BBEE level - net profit after tax (NPAT) impact Socio-economic development\ Our business risks and opportunities (page 26) • Social (ESG report, page 59) Municipal service delivery\ Local procurement\ Material themes \ This is a multi-stakeholder issue.
+- The role of big business in solving broader societal issues - Responsible water management, minimising environmental impact and overcoming climate change issues - Life after mining, job development, community upliftment - TFR performance - COVID-19 response support B-BBEE level net profit after tax (NPAT) impact Socio-economic development - Municipal service delivery - Local procurement - This is a multi-stakeholder issue.

-- Department of Public Enterprises continued engagement through the Minerals Council regarding TFR - Departments of Health in Limpopo and Mpumalanga to support COVID-19 response strategies, and vaccine and booster vaccine roll-out programmes - Engaged dtic regarding changes in NPAT and double treatment of dividend income.
+- Department of Public Enterprises continued engagement through the Minerals Council regarding TFR - Departments of Health in Limpopo and Mpumalanga to support COVID-19 response strategies, and vaccine and booster vaccine - Engaged dtic regarding changes in NPAT and double treatment of dividend income.
 The challenges and proposed solutions were well received by the dtic.
-The dtic confirmed that these are areas of concern they are aware of, but that changing the codes is a lengthy process - Engagement with the Department of Cooperative Government and Traditional Affairs, the Municipal Infrastructure Support Agency and the South African Local Government Association to find innovative responses to address service delivery challenges at local government level - Regular engagement with the provincial leadership of Limpopo and Mpumalanga and their economic growth agencies to discuss development priorities and provide feedback on Exxaro's socio-economic development initiatives - · Engagement with the Presidential Climate Change Commission regarding our just transition response strategy
+The dtic confirmed that these are areas of concern they are aware of, but that changing the codes is a - Engagement with the Department of Cooperative Government and Traditional Affairs, the Municipal Infrastructure Support Agency and the South African Local Government Association to find innovative responses to address service delivery challenges at local government level - Regular engagement with the provincial leadership of Limpopo and Mpumalanga and their economic growth agencies to discuss development priorities and provide feedback on Exxaro's socio-economic development initiatives - · Engagement with the Presidential Climate Change Commission regarding our just transition response strategy - Our reputation survey showed that scores among government stakeholders across all four reputational indices are up from our 2018 baseline survey, most notably that of the Advocacy Index which signals that government (as far as possible) is primed to collaborate with the organisation